MDRomanov/ChatAPI/README.md

 # InfoserverChatAPI

 A small chatbot app using the powers of TypeScript and Redux Thunk.\
-To start, the server should start with `cd cors-server` && `node cors`.
+To start, the server should run with `cd cors-server` && `node cors` on a different terminal.

 ## Getting Started with Create React App